MohamedMMahfouz/enum_translatable/README.md

 ## Usage

-The Gem will add 1 core method into your selected model. for example if we have the following class
+The Gem will some methods into your selected model similar to what globalize gem adds to a translated field. for example if we have the following class
 ````ruby
 class Order  < ApplicationRecord